Epson & Sports

 - Electronic recording system: The printing timer was a groundbreaking device that combined a time counter and a printing mechanism in a single assembly.

-These two revolutionary devices not only enhanced the Seiko Group's reputation, they were also the catalyst for the development of the world's first compact, lightweight digital printer, the EP-101.
+The development of these two revolutionary devices have dramatically improved Epson's technology development capabilities, they were also the catalyst for the development of the world's first compact, lightweight digital printer, the EP-101.